 Workers Compensation

-Workers' compensation insurance is fully paid by the City and covers all employees.
-If an employee receives a workplace injury/illness he/she must report it to their immediate supervisor on the same day of the injury/illness.
+Workers’ compensation insurance is fully paid by the City and covers all employees.
+If an employee is injured or becomes ill at the workplace or work site, the employee must ensure it is reported to their immediate supervisor and to the City Clerk on the same day of the injury/illness.
 Failure to do so may result in a loss of benefits.

 Return to Work

-The City of Boulder believes employees are its most important asset.
+The City of Boulder believes its employees are its most important asset.
 The City is committed to assisting our injured employees to return to work as soon as medically appropriate.

-There are many ways to implement a Return to Work program that meets the needs of both the City and injured employee.
-When practical, focus will be to modify the employee's existing position and/or work schedule temporarily, or to create a position to accommodate the temporary physical restrictions identified by the treating medical provider.
+There are many ways to implement a Return-to-Work program that meets the needs of both the City and the injured employee.
+When practical, the focus will be to modify the employee's existing position and/or work schedule temporarily, or to create a position to accommodate the temporary physical restrictions identified by the treating medical provider.
 If the injury results in permanent restrictions, the City will follow the provisions of the Americans with Disabilities Act.

-Please advise your treating medical provider of our Return to Work Program so they are able to help design a temporary transitional duty assignment to allow return to work as soon as possible.
+Please advise your treating medical provider of our Return-to-Work Program so they can help design a temporary transitional duty assignment to allow return to work as soon as possible.

 Workplace Violence